-I edited out the budget for airfare to make this budget expectation more realistic.
-We are likely to have varied airline fares but I got mine for only ₱3,500 roundtrip courtesy of Cebu Pacific!
-You better be on the look out for promo fares.
-As for the food, I projected a ₱200/meal budget in this guide so that sums up to ₱600/day.
+I edited out the budget for airfare because it is more likely that we’ll have varied airline fares.
+I got mine for only ₱3,500 roundtrip courtesy of Cebu Pacific!
+To check the LOWEST promo fares, BOOK HERE.
+You better be on the look out for seat sales!
+As for the food, I did not include it here as this usually raises a lot of arguments.
+Food consumption is subjective.
+However, it is safe to budget at ₱200/meal in this guide so that sums up to ₱600/day.
 However, if you are not a breakfast person like myself, then you can save a little here.
 Again, there are a lot of cheap finds here in Indochina.

 - Plan your desired travel dates way ahead.
 This will give you lead time to wait for promo fares and establish a solid itinerary for this Indochina travel.

-- Book at AGODA.
+- Book your rooms ahead online.
 There are good deals popping out every day.
 You may check the rates now thru this website.
 If you do walk-in bookings, it will cost you a lot.

 - Stick with your itinerary.
 Remember, you can not afford to miss a train or bus if you follow this itinerary.
 One miss, and everything is effed up.
 So don’t ever practice that typical ‘pinoy time” during this Indochina trip.

 - I read that there are a lot of scammers in Cambodia and Thailand.
 It is true as there are a lot of tourist traps there.
 What we did was religiously follow our itinerary and not join organized tours offered by strangers there.